We had the good fortune of connecting with Pam Scamardo and we’ve shared our conversation below.

 Can you give our readers an introduction to your business?
 Maybe you can share a bit about what you do and what sets you apart from others?

 I took an unconventional jump into real estate.
 I graduated school with a Masters in Aerospace Engineering, and worked as an aeronautical engineer at Lockheed Martin, Boeing and United Technologies for over 10 years.
 As an engineer, I was making good money and steadily climbing the corporate ladder.
 However, despite the comfortable compensation and technically challenging work, in the back of my mind I desired to have more control over my future, both from a financial point of view and also from an influence perspective.
 I had seen peers spend 30+ years saving a nest egg for retirement, and hold off on retirement plans with the trepidation that they didn’t quite have enough to leave.
 In my mind, there had to be a better way.
 So I started researching ways to generate passive income.
 Eventually I came across “Commercial Real Estate for Dummies” and the topic of investing in apartment complexes resonated with me.
 When I found out that one of the authors of this book (also a former engineer) offered mentoring/coaching services, I was thrilled and jumped on the opportunity to learn from an expert.
 The rest you can say is history!
-I closed on my first deal in 2011, retired from engineering in 2013, and started The C.R.E.A.T.E.
+I closed on my first deal in 2011, retired from engineering in 2013 to launch TPK Properties, and started The C.R.E.A.T.E.
 Wealth Network in 2020.
 C.R.E.A.T.E. stands for Commercial Real Estate Association for Training and Education.
 Since closing my first deal in 2011, I have been involved with acquiring, disposing of and forming syndications – helping many men and women work towards job optional status through generating passive income.
 My passion is in helping others and commercial real estate has allowed me to do just that!

 Let’s say your best friend was visiting the area and you wanted to show them the best time ever.
 Where would you take them?
 Give us a little itinerary – say it was a week long trip, where would you eat, drink, visit, hang out, etc.